-During 1993 contact was made with 60 individuals through the counselling services in the prisons.
-34 of those seen in the prison also attended the Centre either before or after their prison sentence.
+During 1993 contact was made with 60 individuals through the counselling services in the Prisons.
+34 of those seen in the Prison also attended the Centre either before or after their prison sentence.

-During 1990, 1991 and 1992 interventions in the Separation Unit, Main prison and the Women's prison totalled 684, 328 and 358 respectively.
-During 1993, with only one worker carrying out prison work, interventions totalled 255.
-Cumulatively interventions totalled 1625 in the period between January 1990 and December 1993.
+During 1990, 1991 and 1992 contacts in the Separation Unit, Main Prison and the Women's Prison totalled 684, 328 and 358 respectively.
+During 1993, with only one worker carrying out prison work, contacts totalled 255.
+Cumulatively contacts totalled 1625 in the period between January 1990 and December 1993.